Nether Poppleton Tithe Barn

+History

+An old nunnery once occupied the site of the Nether Poppleton Tithe Barn until the dissolution of the monasteries.
+The Nether Poppleton Tithe Barn was then constructed on the site around 1542.

 The building is often referred to as "Rupert's Barn" because Prince Rupert of the Rhine is said to have stationed part of his army in the barn before the Battle of Marston Moor in 1644 during the English Civil War.
 There is also an historical connection with the Restoration of King Charles II because in 1660, Lord Fairfax and two hundred Yorkshire gentlemen gathered at the barn before marching into York for the proclamation of the restored King.